ak--47/mp-express-proxy/README.md

 # Mixpanel Proxy Express
-this is a simple express server that acts as a proxy for mixpanel. it is designed to be used in a serverless environment, such as google cloud run, and it can be used to hide the token from the client.
+this is a simple express server that acts as a proxy for mixpanel. it is designed to be used in a serverless environment, such as google cloud run, and effectively provides scaffolding for to modify each record before it gets sent to mixpanel.

+the proof of concept demonstrates how this can be used to hide the token from the client - but this could also be used as the basis of a proxy that enforces a schema on the data being sent to mixpanel, enriches data points in flight, or even sends mixpanel data to other places.

-under the hood, it adds the token into each request (`/track` or `/engage`) to goes to Mixpanel.
+under the hood, it provides hooks to handle requests made to the `/track` `/engage` and `/groups` endpoints.

 ## Deployment
 To use this server, you need to set the following environment variables: